Advocates for NY veterans seek help, answers amid pandemic

 “There is a real concern over the veterans and the number of deaths at nursing homes,” state Sen. Patty Ritchie, a Republican who represents part of the state’s North Country abutting Lake Ontario, said Friday.

-The state Department of Health didn’t provide answers Friday about how the state will better protect veterans in particular in case of another wave of infections.
+Veterans homes obtained protective gear on their own at the beginning of the pandemic, according to state health department spokesperson Erin Silk, and the state began regularly supplying its four veteran's homes with PPE in early April.

 New state regulations require nursing homes to provide 60-day supplies of personal protective gear, but shortages of gear persist and nurses question whether the supplies will be enough to better protect patients and residents in a surge.
+And family members of residents have questioned whether infection controls and staffing levels are adequate.

 Several states, including Massachusetts and New Jersey, have seen dozens of deaths at veterans homes where the virus took hold among vulnerable residents.